Article

 CVI: The leading cause of blindness in children

-Cortical/cerebral visual impairment (CVI) is the leading cause of blindness in children today.
+Cortical/Cerebral Visual Impairment (CVI) is the leading cause of blindness in children today.

 Often, people associate blindness with ocular — or eye — impairment.
 However, CVI is neurological.
 For kids with CVI, the eye’s connection to and in the brain doesn’t work correctly.
 There isn’t a cure for CVI, but a child’s ability to use his or her vision may improve with the right assessment and educational programming.